mIRC-Scripters/mirckb/docs/source/identifiers/dname.rst

 $dname
 ======

-The $dname identifier is used within an On dialog - mIRC|ON DIALOG event to get the name of the dialog that triggered the event.
+The $dname identifier is used within an :doc:`on dialog </events/on_dialog>` event to get the name of the dialog that triggered the event.

 Synopsis
 --------